zechengz/sim/.github/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Sim Studio seriously.
+We take the security of Sim seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly** or to any third parties.

-2. **Email us directly** at security@simstudio.ai with details of the vulnerability.
+2. **Email us directly** at security@sim.ai with details of the vulnerability.

 3. **Include the following information** in your report: